timmywil/grunt-bowercopy/README.md

 `destPrefix` will be used as the prefix for destinations.

+#### options.report
+Type: `Boolean`
+Default value: `true`

+Report any modules in your bower.json that have not been configured to copy at least one file with `bowercopy`.

 #### options.runBower
 Type: `Boolean`
 Default value: `true`

 Run `bower install` in conjunction with the `bowercopy` task.

 #### options.clean
 Type: `Boolean`